An Online Framework for Ephemeral Edge Computing in the Internet of Things: Introduction

 \subsubsection{Limited time constraints within edge computing}

-The aforementioned prior works \cite{wang2019qos, huang2019deep, huang2017fair, mao2016dynamic, kuang2019partial, wang2017computation, mozaffari2017mobile, wang2013energy, jeong2017mobile, zhou2018uav, hu2019uav, yang2019energy, huang2017distributed, liu2018computation, lee2019performance, kang2018blockchain, huang2017exploring} assume that edge computing operates during a relatively long time period and does not have a constraint on the total edge computing time period.
-However, in IoT scenarios such as UAV or vehicular systems, edge computing can be initiated and discontinued at any time due to the completion of running an application or the mobility of the edge nodes.
+The aforementioned prior works \cite{wang2019qos, huang2019deep, huang2017fair, mao2016dynamic, kuang2019partial, wang2017computation, chen2018virtual, mozaffari2017mobile, wang2013energy, jeong2017mobile, zhou2018uav, hu2019uav, yang2019energy, hu2019joint, tun2021energy, yang2020multiUAV, zhang2020computation, huang2017distributed, liu2018computation, lee2019performance, kang2018blockchain, huang2017exploring} assume that edge computing operates during a relatively long time period, and they do not consider a constraint on the total edge computing time period.
+However, in IoT scenarios, edge computing can be initiated and discontinued at any time due to the completion of running an application or the mobility of the edge nodes such as drones and vehicles.
 To capture such use cases, we propose the concept of \emph{ephemeral edge computing} in which edge computing occurs among IoT devices that have a stringent time constraints within which they can perform edge computing.
+In Table \ref{table:1}, we provide a comprehensive comparison between our work and the existing works on computation offloading in edge computing.

 Next, we first provide the real-world examples of ephemeral edge computing scenarios and, then, we outline our key contributions in this area.